taichiorange/taichiorange.github.io/pages/oai_eNB_read.md

 To answer to this question, you need to refer to 3GPP specification TS36.211 - Table 5.7.1-2.
 This table would give you at which frame and subframe that UE is allowed to transmit a PRACH Preamble.
 As you see at this table, the prach preamble timing and prach preamble type is determined by PRACH Configuration Index.
 The, how PRACH Configuration Index is determined ?
-It is determined by SIB2 parameter prach-ConfigIndex.
+It is determined by **SIB2** parameter **prach-ConfigIndex**.